mmiscool/BREP/docs/features/pattern-linear.md

 ## Inputs
 - `solids` – solids to duplicate.
 If you pick faces/edges the owning solid is inferred.
 - `count` – total number of instances including the original.
 Values below 1 are clamped.
-- `offset.position` – translation applied between instances (set via the transform gizmo).
-Rotation and scale fields are ignored.
+- `offset` – transform gizmo used to set translation between instances.
+Only `offset.position` is applied; rotation/scale fields are ignored.

 ## Behaviour
 - The feature clones each solid and bakes a translation of `offset.position * instanceIndex` into the geometry.
 The source solid is untouched.